vmware-archive/thrust/README.md

 ## Version 0.5

+##### Version 0.5 introduced a lot of changes.
+Please see the *Upgrading* section below after installing the update.

-* Removes support for waxsim
+* Removes support for waxsim.
+Specify `ios_sim_path` to use a non-system installed version of ios-sim.

 * Unifies configuration of Cedar Spec Suites and Cedar/iOS/OSX test bundles in thrust.yml (breaking configuration changes)